 PokerListings.com’s Poker Odds Calculator is the fastest, most accurate and easy-to-use poker odds calculator online.

-It's just like what you see when you watch poker on TV only you get to see it in real time while you play to make all your decisions easier!
-Use it in real-time to know exactly what your chances of winning and losing are at any point in a poker hand -- be it on online poker sites or playing live poker.
+It’s just like what you see when you watch poker on TV.
+Use it in real-time to know exactly what your chances of winning and losing are at any point in a poker hand – be it on online poker sites or playing live poker.

 Pick the poker variation you're playing in the top drop-down menu and the number of players in the hand (you can add in up to five players).
 Odds are available for: Texas Holdem, Omaha, Omaha Hi-Lo, 7-Card Stud, 7-Card Stud Hi-Lo and Razz.